sigmdel/lazmacropad/README.md

 ![screenshot](images/screenshot_0_8_9.jpg)

 ### 2.3.
-The 0.9.2 Release

-Withdrawn.
-Contained bug fixes, streamlined paste command handling, and more robust serial link between the key pad and the computer.
-Version 2 of the key pad microcontroller firmware is required.

-### 2.4.
 The 0.9.3 Release

-Contains bug fixes, and added support for the right Alt modifier key (labelled Alt Gr on some ISO keyboards) which allow for a fourth shift state.
+Contains bug fixes, streamlined paste command handling, and added support for the right Alt modifier key (labelled Alt Gr on some ISO keyboards) which allow for a fourth shift state.
+A more robust serial link between the key pad and the computer is added so version 2 of the key pad microcontroller firmware is required.

 The release contains

-  - a Linux binary compiled in Linux Mint 21.2 with Lazarus 2.2.7 (rev lazarus_2_2_6-1-gada7a90f86) FPC 3.2.3 x86_64-linux-qt5.
-There was no obvious problem using the default Pascal bindings for the QT5 widget set found in the Ubuntu repository (libqt5pas1: 2.6+2.0.8+dfsg-2 and libqt5pas-dev: 2.6+2.0.8+dfsg-2).
+  - a Linux binary compiled in Linux Mint 21.2 with Lazarus 2.2.7 and FPC 3.2.3 for the 64-bit x86 architecture and the Qt5 widget set.
+There was no obvious problem using the default Pascal bindings for the Qt5 widget set found in the Ubuntu repository (libqt5pas1: 2.6+2.0.8+dfsg-2 and libqt5pas-dev: 2.6+2.0.8+dfsg-2) and

-  - a Windows 10 64-bits binary compiled with the fixes version of Lazarus (Lazarus 2.2.7 [ada7a90f86] and FPC 3.2.3 x86_64-win64-win32/win64).
+  - a Windows 10 64-bit binary compiled with Lazarus 2.2.7 and FPC 3.2.3.

 ## 3. Hardware